 Current and past newsletters can be found here.

-When classes are in session, we meet in the lounge of John Greene Hall every Friday at 3 p.m. for a departmental tea.
+When classes are in session, we meet in the basement of Aspen Central every Friday at 3 p.m. for a departmental tea.
 Everybody is welcome.
 Refreshments are served.

 Although we sometimes end up talking about mathematics, the tea is usually a good opportunity to have an informal chat with the students, faculty, staff and guests.